 Ouch!
 No one wants to get stuck with your old sharps.
 Keep all sharps and disposal containers out of reach of children.
 Do not attempt to bend or break any needle or syringe, and do not try to replace the cap on needles.

 NEW!
 Free Mail-Back Containers Offered by MarBorg and Waste Management!

-For residential customers living in the unincorporated area of Santa Barbara County and in the cities of Buellton, Goleta, and Solvang, MarBorg Industries and Waste Management now provide free, postage-paid mail-back containers for home-generated sharps.
+For residential customers living in the unincorporated area of Santa Barbara County and in the cities of Buellton, Goleta, Santa Barbara, and Solvang, MarBorg Industries and Waste Management now provide free, postage-paid mail-back containers for home-generated sharps.
 To order a container, simply call your hauler.
 Visit our Waste Hauler page for contact information.

 What are sharps?